 American Outline O gauge News

 MTH has been well regarded for decades for its range of O gauge model railroad products and has been the leader in american O gauge for some time.
 Their finest O gauge products are in their Premier catalog and here they produce american items to the traditional 1/48 scale and european prototypes to the more correct 1/43 ratio.
 MTH locomotives have several features that facilitate their operation on almost any O gauge layout.
-Whilst the mechanical motive power is supplied by one or more dc electric motors these are connected to an internal electronic controller that will accept either ac or dc power supplied either from a traditional analog controller or via the MTH DCS digital control system.
+Whilst the mechanical motive power is supplied by one or more dc electric motors these are connected to an internal electronic controller that will accept either ac or dc power supplied either from a traditional analog controller or via the MTH DCS digital control system for Protosound-2 and adding DCC decoding with Protosound-3.
 Under analog control the locomotives will provide directional lighting plus smoke and sound effects with manual volume control to each.
 Further effects such as the bell or remote uncoupling may be possible by pulsing the power in coded sequences but if you want the simplest method of enjoying all the bells and whistles that are built in to the Protosound equipped locomotives you will no doubt find DCS to be the obvious choice.
 A further feature is that all recent premier models are readily switched between 2 or 3 rail pick up.

 Because of the exceptionally wide range of MTH O gauge products a relatively small portion is illustrated on this site.
 As a full MTH dealership any item that is currently stocked at MTH or set for future production can be ordered up and, for those who chase the very limited edition "dealer" models, I am perfectly willing to order those up to the dealer limit.
 Please refer to the various parts of the MTH website and get in touch if you have any specific queries.